libvips/libvips/_posts/2018-07-26-What's-new-in-8.7.md

 }}/API/8.7/libvips-conversion.html#vips-transpose3d) is useful for volumetric images. libvips loads volumes as a single very tall, thin image with all the image slices one above the other.
-This new operation swaps the outer two dimensions, so output page N is made from all the scanline N in the input pages.
+This new operation swaps the outer two dimensions, so output page N is made from all the Nth scanlines in the input pages.

 Finally, [`vips_rotate()`]({{ site.baseurl